 In addition to the EC, competition authorities in the United States, Canada, Japan, Australia and Brazil have investigated or issued decisions against members of power cable cartels operating in their respective jurisdictions.

-Any business which purchased power cables affected by the cartel has a right to claim compensation for any losses suffered.
-Hausfeld’s London team currently acts for a leading energy supplier pursuing claims for damages arising from the cartel.
+Subject to limitation, any business which purchased power cables affected by the cartel has a right to claim compensation for any losses suffered.
+The Hausfeld team has successfully acted and continues to act for leading energy suppliers pursuing claims for damages arising from the cartel.
 If you believe that you or your business may have been affected and would like to learn more, please contact one of the related lawyers.